llewelyn-williams/words-of-support/README.md

 You will need a database with [MongoDB](https://mongodb.com/) designed with the same schema [pictured above](#database-design).
 From the database you crete with MongoDB's you can get the `MONGO_URI` and `MONGO_DBNAME` values that you need frm MongoDB's connection guide.

-Live deployment of this vie Heroku has three main requirements
+Live deployment of this project via Heroku has three main requirements:
 1. The included Procfile needs to be present
 2. The same environment variables from above need to be entered into the **Config Vars** area of the **Settings** in the project that you will need to create on [Heroku](https://heroku.com)
 3. The project needs to be deployed, for this I recommend linking your GitHub repository containing the project using the **GitHub** option from the **Deployment method** section under the **Deploy** tab of your Heroku project.
 Then enable **Automatic deploys**